RopeRunner/FinanceDataCRM/README.md

 metrics to analyze markets, make decisions. <br>
 Feel free to use all libraries you want, but <br>
 when adding new dependency - create description to it. <br>
+And new branch, so we could test it before add to master. <br>
 Thanks!
 Enjoy!

 ## Available Scripts